 Why should I comply?

-Do I have to quit smoking?
+Do I have to quit using tobacco

 Address: Corner of Baxter and Lake St.